Titus-hebtron/VTS-Report-Tool/DOCUMENTATION.md

 The GPS Report Tool is a comprehensive web-based application built with Streamlit for managing vehicle tracking system (VTS) data and generating various reports.
 It provides role-based access for different contractors to manage incident reports, analyze vehicle idle times, track breaks and pickups, and perform accident analysis.

+### Monitored Vehicles

+The patrol cars being monitored through GPRS are the five vehicles from the two contractors: Wizpro (3 vehicles + recovery car) and Paschal (2 vehicles + recovery car).
+The recovery cars serve as additional slots for backup vehicles, ensuring continuous coverage and redundancy in the vehicle tracking system.
+The real-time GPS monitoring focuses on these vehicles from Wizpro and Paschal contractors only.

 ## Table of Contents

 1. [Project Overview](#project-overview)